RahulBendre1/machine-learning-Stanford-University-Coursera/README.md

 - Naive Bayes algorithm used on the same task (using WEKA API)

 4.(com.mkis.assignments.neuralnetwork)
-- Convolutional Neural Network with Feed Forward and Back Propagation
+- Convolutional Neural Network with Feed Forward and Back Propagation with SGD (adaptive learning rate)

 5.(same as 4. and 2.)
 - Evaluation: high variance or high bias problem for CNN (visualization with JfreeChart)